-Proposed Changes to Activity: KCHA continues to review additional policy changes, such as aligning EASY Rent guidelines with WIN Rent policies and adjustments to the triennial recertification reviews and annual rent adjustments.
+KCHA continues to review additional policy changes, such as aligning EASY Rent guidelines with WIN Rent policies and adjustments to the triennial recertification reviews and annual rent adjustments.
 In early 2015, the Section 8 Voucher staff are planning to eliminate the annual update packets and simplify the update process.
 This includes calculating COLA updates for all of our Easy Rent households at one time.
 KCHA may change the eligibility for EASY Rent recipients from 90 percent to 100 percent for the proportion of income an individual is receiving from a fixed source.
 Additionally, the department will implement a caseload optimization process to even out the workload and reassign staff to work specifically on WIN or Easy Rent household files.
-No additional authorizations are needed nor requested at this time.
-Changes to Metrics: Per HUD's new reporting standards, KCHA is required to revise its benchmarks, baselines, and metrics for consistency with HUD's standard metrics.
-The table provides the revised metrics for this activity.
-Outcomes will be reported in KCHA's annual MTW report.

-MTW Statutory Objective Unit of Measurement Baseline Benchmark Reduce costs and achieve greater cost effectiveness CE #1: Total cost of task in dollars 0 dollars saved \$113,248 saved 41 Reduce costs and achieve greater cost effectiveness CE #2: Total time to complete task in staff hours 0 hours saved 3,087 HCV staff hours saved; 452 PH staff hours saved Increase self- sufficiency SS #1: Increase in household income HCV households: \$7,983; PH households: \$14,120 5% increase Increase self- sufficiency SS #3: Employment status for heads of household TBD TBD Increase self- sufficiency SS #4: Number of households receiving TANF assistance TBD TBD Increase self- sufficiency 42 SS #8: Households transition to self- sufficiency 0 households 25 households
+MTW Statutory Objective Unit of Measurement Baseline Benchmark Reduce costs and achieve greater cost effectiveness CE #1: Total cost of task in dollars 0 dollars saved \$113,248 saved 36 Reduce costs and achieve greater cost effectiveness CE #2: Total time to complete task in staff hours 0 hours saved 3,087 HCV staff hours saved; 452 PH staff hours saved Increase self- sufficiency SS #1: Increase in household income HCV households: \$7,983; PH households: \$14,120 5% increase Increase self- sufficiency SS #8: Households transition to self- sufficiency 0 households 25 households

-ACTIVITY 2008-21: Public Housing and Section 8 Utility Allowances Plan Year: 2008 Implemented: 2009
+ACTIVITY 2008-21: Public Housing and Section 8 Utility Allowances Plan Year: 2008